Preparing for your new puppy or kitten

 Puppy particulars:

-• Garden - Ensure the garden is puppy proofed.
-Puppies had a surprising ability to search out the smallest hole and squeeze themselves through it.
-Prior to bringing your pup home, go round the garden carefully and ensure there are no accessible escape routes.
+• Garden - Ensure the garden is ‘puppy-proofed’.
+Puppies have a surprising ability to search out the smallest hole and squeeze through it!
+Prior to bringing your pup home, go round the garden carefully and ensure there are no potential escape routes.

 • Crate training – is very popular with puppies.
 It provides them with somewhere safe, and which is their space only.
 Using a crate also means you know that they are safely shut away overnight/ if you pop out for a short time, and need not constantly worry that they may be up to mischief which could harm them.
 Obviously, it is important that they have plenty of access to water, and are not shut in the crate for long periods of time.
 It could be worth contacting your local dog trainer for further advice on this topic.

-• Dog training – Search out a local dog trainer and get yourself and your new puppy booked into puppy classes once they are old enough/ have had the appropriate vaccinations.
+• Dog training – Search out a local dog trainer and get your new puppy (and you!) booked into puppy classes once they are old enough and have had the appropriate vaccinations.
 It’s great to get them socialising and learning while they are still young.

-• Plan your training - Get fellow housemates on board with any training strategies you want to use from the word go, for example, reward words, toilet commands, how you want to stop jumping up etc.
+• Plan your training - Get everybody in the house on board with any training strategies you want to use for your puppy from the word go: for example, reward words, toilet commands, etc.

 • Minimise chewing potential - Every puppy will be different, but it could be worth preparing for the fact that you may end up with a ‘chewer’!
 Find a place to hide your shoes out of the way for the first few months and consider using a ‘no-chew’ spray, such as bitter apple spray on the accessible/ chewable parts of furniture.
-Many of these habits can be limited/ avoided if they never get the opportunity to carry them out when they are young.
+Many of these habits can be limited/ avoided if they never get the opportunity to carry them out when they are young, although it should be noted that many puppies chew to relieve the discomfort of teething.

-We hope our top tips can help you and your new arrival settle in as smooth as possible and follow us as we delve into how to introduce your new puppy or kitten to existing pets in the coming weeks!
+We hope our top tips can help you and your new arrival settle in as smoothly as possible.
+Follow us as we delve into how to introduce your new puppy or kitten to existing pets in the coming weeks!